siddhantgupta92/TransportationApp/README.md

 It is a console based application.

-Run TransportationApp/src/org/transport/main/app/TransportationApp.java and please follow the instructions.
+Run TransportationApp/src/org/transport/main/app/TransportationApp.java and please follow the instructions in the application.

+Please Note: Mockito-all-1.9.5.jar would have to be downloaded as it will be needed for executing the tests.

+Other details:
 There are two types of users:
 1.Employees
 2.General Citizens